Financial Aid Process

 If you are required to submit additional documents, our office will send you a written request with details.
 It is important that you submit any required documentation as soon as possible to avoid delays in receiving your award notice.

-If no additional documents are needed to complete your file, your award notice will be sent during the months of March and April (incoming students) or May and June (returning students).
+If no additional documents are needed to complete your file, your award notice will be sent during the months of February and March (incoming students) or May and June (returning students).

 Filing your application after May 1 may result in a delayed award notification.